prestascan/prestascansecurity/README.md

 We do not send the content of your files to our server.
 Scans of the files will be performed locally.<br>

+### Customize the contact-us URL

+As an agency, you may replace the `/install/custom_config.php` file is order to set your own contact-us or ticket system URL.

 ## Acknowledgements

 Data used for the modules vulnerabilities scans are historically coming from forensic analysis by [Profileo](https://www.profileo.com/) and [772424.com](https://www.772424.com/).<br>